-In the past three years, our cost of living in Medellín for a couple (with my Colombian wife) has averaged about $2,000 per month and we live in a nice apartment.
+In 2019, our cost of living in Medellín for a family (with my Colombian wife and baby) has averaged less than $1,200 USD per month and we live in a nice house

 I decided to put together a list of 14 surprisingly cheap things in Medellín for expats that are used to higher costs in their home countries.
 This list of surprisingly cheap things is in no particular order.

-Note the exchange rate used in this surprising cheap things article is 2,999 pesos to the U.S. Dollar.
+Note the exchange rate used in this surprising cheap things article is 3,818 pesos to the U.S. Dollar on July 19, 2021.

 One of the first things you find out as a foreigner when you start living in Medellín is that yellow taxis are plentiful and surprisingly cheap by Western standards.
 All taxis in Medellín use meters.
 This is different than on Colombia’s Caribbean coast such as in Cartagena, where taxis don’t have meters.

-The following are the current taxi fares in Medellín starting on December 1, 2018:
+The following are the taxi fares in Medellín starting on December 9, 2019:

 - Fare to wait 60 seconds is 200 pesos